martinbudden/MaybeCube/MC350/readme.md

 screw that is too long and cut to size, not however that lead screws are made from hardened steel and cannot be cut with a hacksaw - an angle grinder is required to cut them.

+For the MC350 variant I have specified an Ender-style 235x235mm print bed with 4 fixing bolts - this is because they are readily available and cheap.
+A better solution is to use an aluminium tooling plate drilled for a 3 point fixing and a silicone heating pad.

 This is a full build, some parts can be omitted to save cost, in particular:

 * the Raspberry Pi camera (and corresponding 8mm M2 caphead bolts)